 Photographic Scanning Service.

 Whatever your genealogical project Waymark Genealogy will work to break down your genealogical 'brick wall' and produce work that is well-researched and reliable.
-If you have a family history question or query, please do get in touch to see whether we can help.
+If you have a family history question or query, please do get in touch to see whether I can help.

 Archive visits planned for the next few weeks, research time bookable by the hour

-• Nottingham University Manuscripts and Special Collections - 16th April 2024
+- Nottingham University Manuscripts and Special Collections -

-• Nottinghamshire Archives - 23rd April 2024
+- Nottinghamshire Archives -

-• Leicestershire Archives - May 2024
+- Leicestershire Archives -

-• National Archives, Kew - May 2024
+- National Archives, Kew -